 Safety issues are the things that keep OEMs and Tier 1 suppliers up at night.
 It’s a matter of passenger risk/death, as well as the company’s reputation.
 Recently, Toyota has agreed to a $1.3 billion settlement because of a defect that caused cars to accelerate, even when drivers attempted to slow down.
 Six deaths in the U.S. resulted from this defect.

 Using the cognitive capabilities of visual inspections, AI, and deep learning, OEMs can analyze and identify quality issues much more accurately and even resolve them before they occur.
 Over time, these visual insights and analyses can determine the severity of defects, as they become acquainted with more types of defects.

-employed an intelligent optical inspection solution to detect scratch and dent defects on metal surfaces.
+One leading automotive manufacturer employed an intelligent optical inspection solution to detect scratch and dent defects on metal surfaces.
 It was extremely difficult for human inspectors to notice such defects on shiny surfaces.
 Traditional machine inspection was of little help as well, as the system could not capture unpredictable dent or scratch defects.
 Another issue was that the system had to be trained by human staff by supplying images of defective parts to teach it to distinguish what’s acceptable or not.
 However, the company had a rather low defect rate in the first place, it took them a lot of time and effort to gather even a small dataset of visuals representing enough defects variations.
 Eventually, they opted for a more “intelligent” system and quickly realized the following benefits post-adoption:

 - 66% reduction in inspection cost